 A stretch goal for a member on the service delivery team might be to select a new project management system and evaluate if it would create any additional efficiencies for the team.
 That goal could then be broken down into tasks using the SMART framework that may include researching three different project management systems by a specific date.

 The SMART methodology can help managers structure and organize goals in a way that allows them to be completed more effectively while dramatically improving team performance by.
-If you’re interested in continuing to learn more about how to align the individuals on your team, we invite you to join us for Managing Teams Effectively (Online), an interactive online program that will help you clarify team processes.
+If you’re interested in continuing to learn more about how to align the individuals on your team, we invite you to join us for Managing Teams Effectively, an interactive program that will help you clarify team processes.